tmedwards/sugarcube-2/docs/api/api-fullscreen.md

 ```

 <p role="note" class="warning"><b>Warning:</b>
-You should not place background properties on the <code>html</code> element in addition to the <code>body</code> element as this can cause background jitter in Internet Explorer when scrolling.
+It is <strong><em>strongly recommended</em></strong> that you do not place background properties on the <code>html</code> element in addition to the <code>body</code> element as this can cause background jitter in Internet Explorer when scrolling outside of fullscreen mode.
 </p>

 <p role="note" class="warning"><b>Warning:</b>